-When you're looking into a solar energy system for your home, you suddenly have to take a much deeper look at your overall energy usage.
+Update 2016, This post is as timely as ever: When you're looking into a solar power system for your home, you suddenly have to take a much deeper look at your overall energy usage.
 Assessing how energy efficient you are is the very first step; making changes to become more efficient, the second.
 But the third?
 Getting pretty up close and personal with your electric usage: you should know your actual and average kilowatt-hour usage, the breakdown of your generation charges vs. delivery charges, and how your usage changes over the year.

 An experienced solar installer will also want to know these things, and sure, you could just hand over your last twelve months of bills and let them run with it, but you're about to make a big investment here.
-We at GetSolar can't stress this enough: be a responsible, conscious consumer.
-Having a deeper layer of knowledge about your energy use will allow you to take advantage of your solar installer's expertise and ask better questions--and possibly, get a better home solar installation as a result.
+We at GetSolar can't stress this enough: be a responsible, conscious energy consumer and you'll save money, possibly a lot of money.
+Having a deeper layer of knowledge about your energy use will allow you to take advantage of your solar installer's expertise, ask better questions, and understand comparison quotes-- getting a better home solar installation as a result.

 For most people, sitting down to take that first hard look at an electric bill is intimidating.
 The terminology is obscure, and nowhere explained on your bill.
 Let's go through and take a look at an example of a real, recent bill of mine, and what the different components have to do with your solar quote.
 The bill below is for the month of February; the second column of data is for January.
 For the record, my electric utility has an extraordinarily easy to read bill--on your bill, this information may be scattered over two or three pages instead of bundled so neatly.